 Middle School sports and activities include but are not limited to the following:

-Football Track Basketball Vocal Music
+Football Track Basketball Vocal Music Cross Country

 Volleyball Scholars Bowl Cheerleading Band

-Policy enforcement year is the first KSHSAA practice date in the Fall until the same practice date the following year.
+Policy enforcement year is the first KSHSAA practice date in the fall until the same practice date the following year.

-School year is defined as the first KSHSAA practice date in the Fall to the last day of school in the spring.
+School year is defined as the first KSHSAA practice date in the fall to the last day of school in the spring.

-Summer is defined as starting after the last day of school and continuing until the first KSHSAA practice date in the Fall.
+Summer is defined as starting after the last day of school and continuing until the first KSHSAA practice date in the fall.

 Policy enforcement: